-Alberta Worker is a political news source that focuses on workers and was founded by independent journalist Kim Siever.
+Alberta Worker is an independent media outlet that focuses on labour and politics.
+It was founded in April 2020 by independent journalist Kim Siever.

-Based in Lethbridge, Alberta, Kim Siever writes daily news stories, focusing on municipal, provincial, and federal politics, specializing in investigative journalism and critical analysis from a leftist political lens.
-He also writes regular editorials on general politics and social issues.
+Based in Lethbridge, Alberta, Kim Siever writes daily news stories, focusing on labour and politics and specializing in investigative journalism and critical analysis from a leftist political lens.

 Kim Siever’s writing experience includes 3 years as editor-in-chief with Lethbridge News (2010–2013) and 3 years as a political correspondent with Elect Lethbridge (2010–2013), both of which were citizen journalism projects.
 Between 2014 and 2021, he’d been part of the curation and live tweeting team at YQL Vote, a grassroots collective devoted to politics that affect Lethbridgians.
 He also was the main writer for LDSCaNews in 2000 and 2001, a writer for his high school newspaper, and on the editorial team for his junior high newspaper.